tidyverse/tidyverse.org/content/blog/usethis-2-0-0/index.md

 Other goodies
 -------------

+The `use_*_license()` functions have gotten a general overhaul and also now work for projects, not just for packages.
+This was part of a bigger effort related re-licensing some tidyverse/r-lib packages and updating the [licensing chapter of R Packages](https://r-pkgs.org/license.html) for its future second edition.

 Here's a selection of other new features:

 -   A default Git branch named `main` now works. [`git_branch_default()`](https://usethis.r-lib.org/reference/git_branch_default.html) is a new function that tries to discover the default branch from the local or remote Git repo.
 Internally, it is used everywhere that we previously assumed a default branch named `master`.